 First of all it's beautifully written, very deeply researched, and strange.
-It's the true story of Marjorie Day, "Daysey," a bright Wellesley graduate studying in England in the 1920s who came down with sleeping sickness which left her zombie-like and best by delusions.
+It's the true story of Marjorie Day, "Daysey," a bright Wellesley graduate studying in England in the 1920s who came down with sleeping sickness which left her zombie-like and beset by delusions.
 And then... seventeen years later, after a horrifying odyssey of hospitals and mental institutions, she woke up.
 Permanently.
 She then proceeded to have a very nice and very long life as a teacher and then retiree in Georgetown, DC.
 Even more bizarrely, she never knew that what she'd been suffering from all those years was encephalitis lethargica-- neither her doctor nor her family told her.

 The author wrote to Oliver Sacks, whose book and the movie based on his book, tell the story of the victims of sleeping sickness who were woken up, decades later, but only temporarily, by L-dopa.